-We may also collect details of your computer’s internet protocol address and session information such as the duration of the visit and the type of browser used.
+We may also collect details of your computer’s internet protocol address and session information such as the duration of your visit and the type of browser used.
 This is used for system administration and to provide statistics which help us to evaluate how our Website and Portal are used.

-We may also obtain your personal information from an authorised firm if they have to provide it to FSCS because they are being investigated.
+We may also obtain your personal information from an authorised firm if they provide it to FSCS because they are being investigated.
 This is necessary to enable us to see if the authorised firm is able to meet claims against it.

-We may outsource the processing of your claim for compensation, and/or the pursuing of recoveries, to carefully selected third parties, and we expect them to have technical and organisational security measures in place and that they be aware of their legal obligations for handling your personal data.
+We may outsource the processing of your claim for compensation, and/or the pursuing of recoveries, to selected third parties.
+We require those third parties to have in place technical and organisational security measures to protect your information, and to ensure that they comply with their legal obligations for handling your personal data.

 We may also need to share your information with:

 We will not provide your information to any entity for the purpose of marketing or sales.

 If you make a claim to FSCS using a representative, solicitor or claims management company (a “Representative”), rather than making a claim directly, we may also share your personal data, and information relating to your claim, with your Representative.